Microbiome Interactions in Health and Disease (Virtual Conference)

 Maria Zimmermann-Kogadeeva – European Molecular Biology Laboratory, Germany

 Zoey Willard, Conference & Events Organiser

 Treasa Creavin, Scientific Programme Manager

 |Delegates from LMICs*||£50|

 *To increase the international diversity of attendees at our meetings, we have reduced fees for delegates from Lower and Middle Income Countries (see list of countries here).
-If you are in need of financial support and would like to apply for a bursary, please contact the conference organiser.
-When applying for a bursary you will be asked to provide a letter stating financial need and a CV.
-Bursary deadline: 31 August 2021
+If you are in need of financial support would like to apply for a bursary, please follow the instructions below.

 We welcome abstracts from all areas relevant to the main themes of the meeting, for both oral and poster presentations.
 Several oral presentations will be chosen from the abstracts submitted.